 Keaton is an absolute revelation and worthy of all the praise.
 He’s hilarious and does a great job carrying the depth and conflict in his character- which is a damn great character.

-I could go on and on (other topics could include “non-diegetic music vs diegetic”, “comparisons to black swan”).
+I could go on and on ( comparisons to black swan).
 The form is brilliant and the style is completely in-step with the content.
-I think you could also argue that the film is as artistically ambitious as any film from 2014 (from wes, linklater, Nolan) in its own way.
-It’s certainly no “backstage black comedy” and that alone to anyone who speaks the language of film.
-I have no problem calling it Iñárritu’s best film to date and a masterpiece.
+I think you could also argue that the film is as artistically ambitious as any film from 2014 (from Wes Anderson, Linklater).
+I have no problem calling it Iñárritu’ s best film to date in 2014 and a masterpiece.